-If a prevailing number of foreign participants (taking the number of participants from the Slovak Republic into consideration) participate at the international professional event held in the Slovak Republic, it is acceptable thereat to display or supply educational materials related to a medicinal product not approved for marketing in the Slovak Republic or a non-approved indication of a medicinal product already registered in the Slovak Republic, provided that such a medicinal product or indication is approved in the country where the foreign participants of the professional event come from while any display material or educational material used must clearly identify that it refers to a product or indication not approved in the Slovak Republic and that the medicinal product or indication, as appropriate, is approved abroad.
+However, given the nature of attendees at international professional events held in the Slovak Republic, it is acceptable thereat to display or supply educational materials related to a medicinal product not approved for marketing in the Slovak Republic or a non-approved indication of a medicinal product registered in the Slovak Republic, provided that any display material or educational material used clearly identifies that it refers to a product or indication not approved in the Slovak Republic, and that the medicinal product or indication, as appropriate, is approved abroad.
 Any appropriately worded label prominently located would be sufficient to satisfy this Section.
-This label must enable the reader to unambiguously recognise that the medicinal product or indication is unapproved in the Slovak Republic.
+This label must enable the reader to recognise that the medicinal product or indication is unapproved in the Slovak Republic.

-Information regarding such medicinal products must be consistent with the approved SmPC in the country where the medicinal product is registered.
+Information regarding such products must be consistent with the approved SmPC in the country where the medicinal product is registered.
 Such SmPC must be available and distributed as per this Code.